The Issue

 1.7 billion people use facilities that lack basic water services

-780 million facilities use facilities with no sanitation services.
+780 million people use facilities with no sanitation services.

 Across the world’s 46 least-developed countries, the problem is even greater: half of health care facilities lack basic water services.
 Furthermore, the extent of the problem remains hidden because major gaps in data persist, especially on environmental cleaning.